Kyle Gass: Acting

-Music career
+Music

 In Tenacious D, Gass plays lead guitar and sings backing vocals, and also plays the role of Black's comic foil in most of their comedy routines.

 While appearing on Late Night with Conan O'Brien on November 15, 2006, Gass claimed to have been the youngest graduate of the Juilliard School of Music with a degree in classical guitar studies at the age of 13.
 Juilliard did not have a guitar program in 1973, but began its graduate level guitar program in 1989 under Sharon Isbin, and its undergraduate program in 2007.
 Earlier, in an article in the Sunday Times on October 29, 2006, Black stated that Gass was the youngest graduate of Juilliard.
 On May 13, 2008, Gass was a phone-in guest on the Adam Carolla Show.
 When Adam Carolla asked him "...
 And did you go to Juilliard?"
 Kyle replied "I didn't.
 I—you know, I made that up as a joke," he continued, "and I thought it would be hilarious, and then I've been hearing about it ever since.
 Apologies to Juilliard."

 In 2017, Gass performed the song "Penelope" for Amazon Music's "Love Me Not" compilation album.

-In 2021, Gass announced his first solo tour "Kyle Gass Must Save the World", however it was later cancelled.
+In 2021, Gass announced his first solo tour "Kyle Gass Must Save the World," however it was later cancelled.

+Controversy

+On July 16, 2024, Jack Black announced the cancellation of the ongoing Tenacious D Australian tour after Gass said, "Don't miss [Trump] next time," on stage two days earlier, referencing a recent assassination attempt on Donald Trump.
+Gass made the comment after being presented with a birthday cake for his 64th birthday and was asked by Black to "make a wish".
+This also put all future creative plans for the band on hold.
+Gass apologized on social media, calling his comment "Highly inappropriate, dangerous and a terrible mistake," that he did not condone violence "of any kind, in any form, against anyone," and described the shooting as a "tragedy."
+He was subsequently dropped by his longtime talent agent, Michael Greene.
+Gass deleted the apology two days later.